GasparyanG/zao/glossary.md

 - [] debug.c    : implement other tokens debugging too.
 - [] compiler.c : display `EOF or some kind of error` error
 - [] compiler.c : display `prefix function dosn't exists` error
+- [] compiler.c : this this part through.

 ### In Progress